-- Texts, instant messages or calls on mobile phones; - The use of mobile phone camera images to cause distress, fear or humiliation; - Posting threatening, abusive, sexual, discriminatory, offensive or humiliating material or comments on websites (including blogs, personal websites and social networking sites such as Facebook, Instagram, Twitter or YouTube); - Using e-mail to message others in a threatening or abusive manner; or - Hijacking/cloning e-mail accounts.
+- Texts, instant messages or calls on mobile phones; - The use of mobile phone camera images to cause distress, fear or humiliation; - Posting threatening, abusive, sexual, discriminatory, offensive or humiliating material or comments on websites (including blogs, personal websites and social networking sites such as Facebook, Instagram, X (formerly known as Twitter) TikTok, YouTube or gaming platforms); - Using e-mail to message others in a threatening or abusive manner; or - Hijacking/ cloning e-mail accounts.

-The School acknowledges that cyber-bullying may take many different forms including cyberstalking, exclusion or peer rejection, impersonation, unauthorised publication of private information or images, encouraging derogative comments on online platforms, upskirting and sexting.
+The School acknowledges that cyberbullying may take many different forms including: cyberstalking, exclusion or peer rejection, impersonation, unauthorised publication of private information or images, encouraging derogative comments on online platforms, sharing nudes/semi-nudes, upskirting, and sexting.

 The School has a role to play in teaching pupils about the underpinning knowledge and behaviours that can help them to navigate the online world safely and confidently regardless of the device, platform or app.
-In taking this forward, the School has regard to the DfE's non-statutory guidance on Teaching online safety in school (updated June 2019).
+In taking this forward, the School has regard to the DfE's non-statutory guidance on Teaching online safety in school (updated January 2023).